DevAgnihotri/MCA_Sem_2/DBMS/Unit_1.md

 **2016–17 Q1:** What are the disadvantages of database systems?

+- **High cost:** Purchasing, licensing, and maintaining a DBMS can be expensive.
+- **Complexity:** Designing, installing, and managing a database requires specialized skills.
+- **Performance overhead:** For simple tasks, a full-featured DBMS may be slower than lightweight solutions.
+- **Security risk:** Centralizing data makes it a more attractive target for attacks.
+- **Single point of failure:** If the DBMS goes down, all dependent applications may stop working.
+- **Maintenance:** Regular backups, tuning, and upgrades are necessary to keep the system running smoothly.

 **Definition:**
 A DBMS is software that helps to create, manage, and use databases efficiently.